-White House says Biden has confidence in Milley after book reveals top general, fearing Trump, conferred with China to avert war
+Biden says he has ‘great confidence’ in Milley after book reveals top general, fearing Trump, conferred with China to avert war

 News of Milley’s conversations prompted harsh criticism from Republicans on Capitol Hill and prominent military observers, many of whom called for his resignation.

-“You must immediately dismiss General Milley,” Sen. Marco Rubio (R-Fla.), the top-ranking Republican on the Senate Intelligence Committee and a member of the Foreign Relations panel, wrote in a letter to Biden on Tuesday.
+“You must immediately dismiss General Milley,” Sen. Marco Rubio (Fla.), the top-ranking Republican on the Senate Intelligence Committee and a member of the Foreign Relations panel, wrote in a letter to Biden on Tuesday.
 “America’s national security and ability to lead in the world are at stake.

 Rubio said Milley “worked to actively undermine the sitting Commander in Chief” — then Trump — “and contemplated a treasonous leak of classified information to the Chinese Communist Party.”